elauqsap/old.github.io/_posts/2013-06-26-command-line-fu---tds.md

 		if [ $? -eq 0 ];
 {% endhighlight %}

 This for loop is pretty interesting because for every line in the file it will perform the following evaluations.
 The ```cat pidList``` is the same as printing out the contents of the file to stdout then we are piping in that line by line output into the awk tool which is using it's default ( one space ) as the field separator.
-The variable ```i``` now has the value of the PID that awk just parsed out so now we are going to do a sanity check before moving on ( don't want to kill a non-existent process ).
+The variable ```i``` now holds the value of the PID that awk just parsed out so now we are going to do a sanity check before moving on ( don't want to kill a non-existent process ).
 The sanity check is done by parsing the ```ps -ux``` command which lists processes by the current user and checking via grep for the PID stored in variable ```i```.
 The script does this sanity check by looking at the exit code ( ```$?``` ) to see if it is equal to 0 which means the previous command executed successfully.
 What this means for the script is that the process is still there and grep found it from that current PID list we just created.
 We can now proceed to stopping the process which our script has three ways to do so.
 The ```kill``` command has other signals but we are going to use HUP, TERM, and KILL to end a process with HUP being the most gracefully.
 From this point to the end of the for loop the script gets pretty redundant because all it is doing is performing the ```kill -OPTION $i``` command, sleeping, and then checking if the process survived.

 {% highlight bash %}
 check=$(ps -ux | awk '{print $2}' | grep $i)